 There is no correlation between severity of illness and post-COVID syndrome.
 Even patients who had mild disease and were not hospitalized may have prolonged symptoms.
 It remains unclear who or why some people are affected longer than others.
 These symptoms can persist 4 or more weeks after first being infected.
 Post-COVID-19 symptom management can become a serious health concern, causing a variety of challenges in life, such as the inability to return to work.

 Post-COVID-19 symptom management

 What are COVID-19’s long-term effects on the body?
-What are the symptoms of a COVID-19 long hauler?
-As this is still a new disease, the medical community is still learning about the long-term effects.
-In patients who have COVID-19 symptoms for weeks or months following their initial illness, we most often see these conditions:
+What are the symptoms of a COVID-19 long-hauler?
+As this is a new disease, the medical community is still learning about the long-term effects.
+People who have COVID-19 symptoms for 4 weeks or longer following their initial illness, report different combinations of the symptoms listed below:

 - "Brain fog" (confusion, short-term memory loss, difficulty concentrating)